grimicorn/danholloran-me/posts/index.md

 ---
-title: Blog Posts
+title: "Thoughts on code, craft & exploration."
-description: My posts
+description: "A mix of technical deep-dives, career reflections, and dispatches from the road."
 ---

 <script setup>